Aetopia/Improve-Performance-Halo-Infinite/setup.md

    Steam Version: `%LOCALAPPDATA%\HaloInfinite\Settings`

-1. Ensure V-Sync and your Maximum FPS is set to unlocked ingame.
+1. Ensure V-Sync is disabled and your Maximum FPS is set to unlocked ingame.

 2. Open `SpecControlSettings.json`.